Free Mental Health Resources

 PTSD, ADHD, Depression, Anxiety: Astonishing Changes

-Photo of man standing, facing the sun with arms out to his sides.
+Man standing, facing the sun with arms out to his sides.
 Text: PTSD, ADHD, Depression, Anxiety: Astonishing changes.

-This young man had challenges in almost every aspect of his life -- emotional dysregulation, misophonia, panic attacks, extreme disorganization, and more.
+This young man had challenges in almost every aspect of his life: emotional dysregulation, misophonia, panic attacks, extreme disorganization, and more.
 The innate rhythmic

 movements and reflex integration made a huge difference in helping him to function well.
 His mother says the changes are astonishing!
 Get the full case study.